How to get back into working out

 It’s one thing to start working out, but sticking with it is a totally different challenge.
 To stay committed, it’s a good idea to find physical activities that engage you.

-For some people, group fitness classes are the way to go.
+- Group fitness classes: For some people, these are the way to go.
 They appreciate the encouragement from instructors, plus they feed off the energy of other people in the class.
-Many group fitness classes, like Spin and Zumba, use music to keep everyone amped up during exercises.
+Many group fitness classes, such as spin and Zumba, use music to keep everyone amped up during exercises.

-Other people get into weight training and use a variety of exercise machines, free weights and kettlebells.
+- Weight training: Other people get into weight training and use a variety of exercise machines, free weights and kettlebells.
 However, they don’t limit themselves to lifting.
 Rather, they incorporate cardio workouts to balance out their exercise regimen.

-Some people embrace virtual workouts, in which they work out to fitness classes on demand or participate in live classes.
+- Virtual workouts: Some people embrace virtual workouts, in which they work out to fitness classes on demand or participate in live classes.
 It’s a popular option for those seeking alternatives to gyms and outdoor exercise.
-There are some smart workout machines that also fall into this category, like the Schwinn IC4 Indoor Cycling Bike.
+Some smart workout machines also fall into this category, including the Schwinn IC4 Indoor Cycling Bike.

-From hiking to kayaking, the great outdoors has plenty to offer individuals who want to stay active.
-Some people join outdoor exercise groups, whereas others may enjoy solo activities like walks or bike rides.
+- Outdoor exercise: From hiking to kayaking, the great outdoors has plenty to offer individuals who want to stay active.
+Some people join outdoor exercise groups, while others enjoy solo activities such as walks or bike rides.

 Design a home exercise routine

-It’s easy for your fitness program to come to a screeching halt in the event you can’t get to the gym, studio or park.
+It’s easy for your fitness program to come to a screeching halt if you can’t get to the gym, studio or park.
 To make sure you stay on track with fitness goals, design a home exercise routine as a viable alternative.

-This may include investing in home gym equipment, like a treadmill or rowing machine.
+This may include investing in home gym equipment, such as a treadmill or rowing machine.
 While these machines are expensive and have large footprints, many of them offer gym-quality workouts.

 Another option is to buy space-savvy alternatives to larger pieces of gym equipment.
 If you miss the Pilates reformer at the studio, for example, invest in a Pilates ring and mat to do floor-based exercises.